holochain/docs-pages/src/pages/concepts/10_countersigning.md

 Alice creates a **preflight request** containing:

 * The parties involved (her and Bob in this case)
 * The hash of the entry that will be countersigned
 * The time window in which the countersigning must complete
 * A stub of the action to go along with the entry, which contains its action type and entry type (currently create-entry and update-entry actions can be countersigned; in the future delete-entry, create-link, and delete-link actions will be too)
 * Optional arbitrary application data

 ![](/assets/img/concepts/10.4-preflight-send.png){.sz80p} {.center}

 Alice sends the preflight request to Bob for approval.
 (You can implement this any way you like, but a [remote call](../8_calls_capabilities/) is probably the best.)
-At this stage, Bob could use his history with Alice, or the optional application data, to determine whether the request is something he wants to accept.
+At this stage, it's expected that Bob is able to independently construct the data that will go into the countersigned entry, based perhaps on his history with Alice or the optional application data, to determine whether the request is something he wants to accept.
 Acceptance could be automated, or it could request Bob's intervention via a signal to his UI.

 ![](/assets/img/concepts/10.5-preflight-inspection.png){.sz80p} {.center}